Bpedigo/PowerShell_Module/README.md

 SYNOPSIS:
     Counts the number of files in the current directory.
-    Also, counts and highlights the number files with the following file extensions:
+    Also, counts and highlights files with the following file extensions:
     .ps .py .cpp .rb .exe